Pearson sees bright future in education after FT sale

 "A good competitive performance overall means we are able to reiterate our earnings guidance, and Pearson will return to growth this year," he said.

 Investors have been fretting about Pearson's U.S. education testing business, which accounts for about 7 percent of sales, after it lost big contracts including in Texas.
-Fallon said that business was stabilizing.
+Fallon said that business was stabilising.

 Citi analysts had expected underlying sales in North America to be flat to down 1 percent.